April 4, 2022

 Why Cleaning your Earrings is so Important

-The natural oils, plus accumulated creams and other grease and dirt from fingers, shampoos and soaps that we don’t rinse away properly, hair products and more all surround earrings on an almost permanent basis.
+- Grease and Dirt.
+The natural oils, plus accumulated creams and other grease and dirt from fingers, shampoos, and soaps that we don’t rinse away properly, hair products, and more all surround earrings on an almost permanent basis.

 Because the earrings are touching your ears means that they are much more prone to infection (than what is likely with rings or necklaces).
 Failing to clean your earrings regularly can prove to be a very painful and dangerous experience if the ear does become infected.